AWS Lambda

 lambdaTimeoutNotifyMs

-BugSnag will automatically notify just before the Lambda function times out.
+BugSnag will send a handled event to your dashboard to notify you of timeouts in a Lambda function, just before a timeout occurs.
 This option can be used to control the number of milliseconds before a timeout that BugSnag should be notified.

 By default, BugSnag will notify 1000 milliseconds before the Lambda timeout.